-Whim, the all-in-one mobility app for ride sharing, public transit, and rentals is coming to the US
+Whim, the all-in-one mobility app for ridesharing, public transit and rentals is coming to the US

 Smart journey planning and navigation systems should make better use of available road capacity, such as identifying alternative routes – but at the expense of migrating through traffic to local access roads.

-There is the potential that having a single point of access to mobility may actually help cities push riders to favor public transportation by offering a window into amount of time using each service would take and showing users the fastest route.
+There is the potential that having a single point of access to mobility may actually help cities push riders to favor public transportation by offering a window into the amount of time using each service would take and showing users the fastest route.